 PoCI – Proof of Correct Inference Standard

-PoCI is an open, neutral and immutable standard for verifying AI inferences with cryptographic integrity, without exposing inputs, outputs or model internals.
+PoCI is an open, neutral and immutable technical standard for committing and verifying AI inferences with cryptographic integrity, without revealing inputs, outputs or model internals.

 What is PoCI?